raspberrypilearning/python-bytes-gross-groceries/en/step_2.md

 ### Tip

-You can also use `.upper()` for other characters in your script if you'd like.
+You can also use `.upper()` for other characters in your script if you'd like to expand your story.

 </div>